 Your asthma care provider is there to help manage your asthma so you can be active and healthy.
 Many doctor offices or clinics have additional staff that helps you better understand your asthma treatment plan or how to use your asthma medicines.
 The Lung Association offers a free service for people with asthma and their caregivers through the American Lung Association Lung HelpLine.
 We are here to help you.
 Learn more about the Lung HelpLine.

-The Better Breathers Network is a nationwide, online patient support program providing direct access to education, support and connection to others also living with chronic lung disease.
+- The Patient & Caregiver Network is a nationwide, online patient support program providing direct access to education, support and connection to others also living with lung disease.

 Connect to resources that can help you manage your asthma treatment, including finances and insurance guidance.
 As you seek out additional asthma resources, make sure your information is coming from a trusted source.
 Get resources to help you better manage your asthma.